patio-coop/onboarding/content/mission-vision-values.md

+## Slogans 📣

-Slogans: Technology for a fair and better world
+Creating a fair and better world through technology!

-**Mission Statements**
+## Mission Statements 🎯

-**Community Mission:**
+**Community Mission**

-We foster an inclusive, global federation of technology cooperatives, advancing social innovation through technology.
-We focus on democratizing the technology sector in solidarity with the social economy movement.
+At Patio, we are heralding an all-inclusive, worldwide federation of tech cooperatives, propelling social innovation via technology.
+Our focus is on democratizing the tech domain, in unison with the social economy movement.

-**Business Mission:**
+**Business Mission**

-As tech professionals, we unite to provide creative, diverse, and innovative solutions to meet our clients’ needs.
+As tech connoisseurs, we band together to deliver creative, varied, and ground-breaking solutions to meet the needs of our clients.

-**Vision Statements**
+## Vision Statements 🔮

-**Business vision:**
+**Business Vision**

-We envision Patio as an international technology federation, working in collaboration with our partners and stakeholders on transformative projects that bring significant social impact.
+Our vision for Patio is to be an international federation in the technology realm, closely collaborating with our partners and stakeholders on trailblazing projects that yield significant social impact.

-**Community vision:**
+**Community Vision**

-We envision an active democratic cooperative community, working together to design and develop human-centered technologies that shape a prosperous and inclusive future, nurturing personal and collective growth.
+We envisage an engaged, democratic cooperative community, joining hands to conceive and create human-centered technologies.
+These technologies will architect a flourishing and inclusive future, nurturing both personal and collective growth.

-**Patio Values Statement**
+## Patio Values Statement 🌈

-- **Responsibility / Accountability / Reliability**: We hold ourselves responsible, ensuring that our actions and decisions align with our commitment to the work and the community.
+**Responsibility / Accountability / Reliability**  📝: Each step we take and decision we make aligns with our dedication to our work and our community.

-- **Openness / Transparency:** We champion open communication and clarity in our processes, fostering trust with community members and business partners.
-This	value is reflected in the company's vision to "build an inclusive, open, and transparent global network of technology cooperatives."
+**Openness / Transparency**  👁️: We advocate for open communication and clarity in our operations, nurturing trust with community members and business partners.

-- **Social Impact:** We are committed to using technology to create positive social change in favor of economic, climate, racial justice, etc.
+**Social Impact**  🌍: We are unwavering in our commitment to use technology as a tool for positive social transformation—be it for economic, climate, or racial justice.

-- **Collaboration / Cooperation:** We believe that collaboration is essential to achieving its goals
+**Collaboration / Cooperation**  🤝: We firmly believe that collaboration is the cornerstone to achieving our objectives.

-- **Innovation:** we provide creative, diverse, and innovative solutions to meet our clients' needs.
+**Innovation**  💡: We deliver inventive, diverse, and innovative solutions to meet the needs of our clients.

-- **Diversity and inclusion:** we foster an inclusive workplace where everyone feels valued and respected.
+**Diversity and Inclusion**  🏳️‍🌈: We cultivate an inclusive environment where every individual is valued and respected.

-- **Democracy:** we support democratic principles and processes in our operations and interactions with the community.
+**Democracy**  🕊️: Our operations and interactions echo our support for democratic principles and processes.

-- **Solidarity:** we support our members and show empathy for our needs and also for people and groups struggling around the world.
+**Solidarity**  ❤️: We stand shoulder-to-shoulder with our members, empathizing with their needs and those of people and groups struggling worldwide.

-- **Personal and collective growth:** we provide opportunities for our members to grow personally and professionally.
+**Personal and Collective Growth**  🌱: We offer opportunities for our members to blossom, both personally and professionally.

-- **Worker Ownership:** Advocating for worker ownership is our cooperative model's cornerstone.
+**Worker Ownership**  🙌: We staunchly advocate for worker ownership, which is the bedrock of our cooperative model.

-- **Autonomy:** Respecting the autonomy of each cooperative in their specific approaches and values.
+**Autonomy**  💼: We respect the autonomy of each cooperative, valuing their unique approaches and principles.